ianchen06/techin509/week8_testing/README.md

 There are two ways to write unit tests in Python

-1. `unittest` package in the Python standard library
+1. `unittest` package in the Python standard library. [table of assert methods](https://docs.python.org/3/library/unittest.html#unittest.TestCase.debug)
-1. `pytest`, a third-party library that has more features and less boilerplate code
+1. `pytest`, a third-party library that has more features and less boilerplate code. [official doc](https://docs.pytest.org/)

+When writing tests, make sure to keep the following in mind

+1. **Test for Correctness**: The primary goal of unit tests is to verify that your code works as expected.
+Focus on writing tests that confirm the correctness of your code's behavior under various conditions, including edge cases.
+1. **Prioritize Readability**: Tests serve as documentation for your code.
+They should be easy to read and understand, with clear intentions.
+This often means choosing descriptive names for test functions and making the test logic straightforward.
+1. **Test One Thing at a Time**: A unit test should verify a single aspect of your code’s behavior.
+If a test fails, it should be clear what is broken.
+Avoid testing multiple behaviors in one test.

 ## Getting Started